t3-oss/create-t3-app/www/src/pages/en/usage/typescript.md

       </div>
     </cite>
   </blockquote>

+Whether you're a new or seasoned developer, we think that TypeScript is a must have.
+It can look intimidating at first, but much like a lot of tools, is something that many never look back from after starting to use it.

+It provides live feedback as you write your code by defining expected data types, and either provides helpful autocomplete in your code editor, or yells at you with red squiggly lines if you're trying to access a property that doesn't exist, or you're trying to pass a value of the wrong type.

+It is, perhaps, the tool that provides the most productivity to developers; providing documentation of the code you're writing or consuming directly in your editor, and having instant feedback as you inevitably make mistakes is absolutely priceless.

+# Type Inference

 Despite most guides go into depth on _writing_ TypeScript, for the most part, developers benefit the most from the type inference it provides.
 There is a ton of work that library maintainers do when providing types for their library, but means we as developers can benefit from the type inference - and almost provide a documentation platform within your code editor.